-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of cancer suspected
+The type of cancer suspected

 The specialist will make a drawing or take a photograph of the tumor in the eye to provide a record for future examinations and treatment.
 Additional tests may also be done to locate or confirm the presence of a tumor.